-Principal's Message
+Principal's Message The purpose of the School Accountability Report

 The purpose of the School Accountability Report Card is to provide parents with information about Akers School's instructional programs, academic achievement, materials and facilities, and staff.
 Parents and community play a very important role in our school.
 Understanding our educational program, student achievement, and curriculum development can assist both our school and the community in ongoing program improvement.